Wei9711/NegGCNs/README.md

 where $\overline{{\mathcal{N}}_i}$ is the negative samples of node $i$ and $\beta$ is a hyper-parameter to balance the contribution of the negative samples.

 # 1. NegGCN (MCGCN)
 The first method is based on Monte Carlo chains.
-We propose a Negative Samples-enhanced Graph Convolutional Neural Networks (NegGCNs), where the negatively sampled nodes are directly incorporated into the message passing mechanism and used to update new node feature vectors.

 This work "Negative Samples-enhanced Graph Convolutional Neural Networks" appeared in the 16-th International Conference on Intelligent Systems and Knowledge Engineering  (ISKE 2021)

 ![NegGcn](NegGCN(MCGCN).jpg)